mindis/snowplow.github.com/_posts/2013-06-05-tracking-olark-chat-events-with-snowplow.md

 Setting up Olark was an incredibly easy process - the Olark team provides a very straightforward [quick start guide][olark-get-started].
 We tested Olark for a week on the Snowplow website - we wanted to see:

-1. Whether people visiting the site would want to chat to us?
+1. Whether people visiting the site would want to chat to us.
 2. Whether the chats were "useful" i.e. did they drive visitors to become Snowplow users?
 Did they help us identify content on the site that was confusing and needed clarification?
 Does it help drive sales of [Snowplow professional services] [pro-services].

 What became clear very quickly was that only a minority of visitors to the Snowplow site were interested in chatting.
 However, the "usefulness" of those chats was very high - already two professional services contracts have been won off the back of initial conversations powered by Olark.
 And in addition, we learnt a lot about where out content needs clarifying.